fstrozzi/bioruby-grid/README.md

 Usage
 =====

-This utility is a command line based tools built around the concept of a template that can be reused to generate tens, hundreds or thousands of different jobs to be sent on a queue system.
+This utility is a command line based tool built around the concept of a template that can be reused to generate tens, hundreds or thousands of different jobs to be sent on a queue system.

 It is particularly useful when dealing with BigData analysis (e.g. NGS data processing) on a distributed system.

-The code for now supports only PBS queue systems, but can be easily expanded to account also for other queueing systems.
+The tool for now supports only PBS queue systems, but can be easily expanded to account also for other queueing systems.

 A typical example
 =================